Developmental Dysplasia of the Hip DDH

 - Potential long-term complications include premature degenerative joint disease and low back pain.

-- Primary prevention through education about safe swaddling has been shown to be effective in communities who would otherwise use traditional swaddling techniques.
+- Primary prevention of DDH through education about safe swaddling has been shown to be effective in communities who would otherwise use traditional swaddling techniques.

 - The International Hip Dysplasia Institute and the Pediatric Orthopedic Society of North America advise that: